reillychase/AutoPDFPrinter/README.md

 # AutoPDFPrinter
-Given an website URL, this Python program downloads all PDFs and prints them without any user interaction.
+Given an website URL with links to PDFs, this Python program downloads all PDFs and prints them without any user interaction.

 - All PDFs are printed to the default printer
 - Only works on Windows